Glückel of Hameln: Book Seven

 According to Glückel, the final book "contains both pleasures and pains, as does the world itself."
 In this book, both her son Samuel and her second husband die.
 Samuel dies less than two years after the move to Metz and leaves behind a pregnant widow.
 After twelve years of marriage, Cerf dies on July 24, 1712.
 Glückel was unable to recover even her initial dowry because his business was in such a state of ruin at the time of his death.
 She recalls the dissatisfaction of living in the home of Jacob Marburg, an otherwise unidentified Metz resident who provided her with a room which featured "neither hearth nor chimney."
-Being old and ill, she had difficulty getting up the twenty-two stairs which lead to her bedroom.
+Being old and ill, she had difficulty getting up the twenty-two stairs which led to her bedroom.
 Despite her previous protests, Glückel eventually gives in to her son-in-law Moses Krumbach's demands to move in with him and his wife, Esther.
 In 1715, she finally moves in with her daughter and son-in-law and experiences life in a rapidly changing Metz.
 The memoirs close with the following passage:"In the month of Nisan, 5479 [March–April 1719], a woman was kneeling by the bank of the Moselle, washing her dishes.
 It was about ten o'clock at night, and of a sudden it became as light as day, and the woman looked in the Heavens, and the Heavens were opened, like unto a...[word illegible]...and sparks flew therefrom; and then the Heavens closed, as one closes a curtain, and all was dark again.
 God grant that it be for our good!"